wormhole-foundation/wormhole-docs/learn/fundamentals/introduction.md

 Consider the following examples of potential applications enabled by Wormhole:

-- **Cross-Chain Exchange** - using [Wormhole Connect](#){target=\_blank}, developers can build exchanges that allow deposits from any Wormhole-connected chain, significantly increasing liquidity access <!-- Wormhole Connect: Bridging Made Easy -->
+- **Cross-chain exchange** - using [Wormhole Connect](#){target=\_blank}, developers can build exchanges that allow deposits from any Wormhole-connected chain, significantly increasing liquidity access <!-- Wormhole Connect: Bridging Made Easy -->
-- **Cross-Chain Governance** - NFT collections on different networks can use Wormhole to communicate votes cast on their respective chains to a designated "voting" chain for combined proposals
+- **Cross-chain governance** - NFT collections on different networks can use Wormhole to communicate votes cast on their respective chains to a designated "voting" chain for combined proposals
-- **Cross-Chain Game** - games can be developed on a performant network like Solana, with rewards issued as NFTs on another network, such as Ethereum
+- **Cross-chain game** - games can be developed on a performant network like Solana, with rewards issued as NFTs on another network, such as Ethereum

 ## Get Started